Afro-Cuban drums, Muslim prayers, Buddhist mantras: Religious diversity blooms in once-atheist Cuba

 BUDDHISTS

 Twin brothers Yasnel and Yasmel Quintana were raised in an Afro-Cuban family that follows Santeria, but they never practiced that faith.
-Instead, they were exposed to a subculture of manga comics, animated movies and video games and began to learn Japanese — an example of how one of the world's least connected countries has adapted to global trends.
-Ten years ago, they joined the local branch of the Soka Gakkai, a global Japanese Buddhist organization.
+Ten years ago, they joined the local branch of Soka Gakkai, a global Japanese Buddhist organization.

 On a recent Sunday, they went to the home of Cuban jazz musician Cesar Lopez and his wife, Japan-born Seiko Ishii, where group members often meet to meditate.